-B. INSTITUTIONAL SAFETY AND COMPLIANCE COMMITTEES
+INSTITUTIONAL SAFETY AND COMPLIANCE COMMITTEES

 The following faculty led committees were established to be an institutional oversight of safety and compliance functions of all research activities conducted at UTSA.
-The committees provide review and guidance to assist researchers in fulfilling federal, state and institutional requirements for safe and compliant research.
-In addition the committees facilitate communication between faculty and institutional divisions responsible for safety and regulatory oversight.
+The committees provide review and guidance to assist researchers in fulfilling federal, state, and institutional requirements for safe and compliant research.
+In addition, the committees facilitate communication between faculty and institutional divisions responsible for safety and regulatory oversight.

-1. Chemical Safety Committee (CSC)
+A. Chemical Safety Committee

 The CSC is charged with promoting safe research with hazardous chemicals in research and teaching laboratories across campus.
-The committee reviews risk assessments for working with high hazard chemicals, reviews and contributes to the Chemical Hygiene Plan, advises in incident investigations.
-The committee is also empowered to recommend additional general safety rules with regard to chemical use and establish standard procedures for handling and working with chemicals.
+The committee reviews risk assessments and protocols for working with high hazard chemicals, reviews and contributes to the Chemical Hygiene Plan, advises in incident investigations.
+The committee is also empowered to recommend additional general safety rules regarding chemical use and establish standard procedures for handling and working with chemicals.

-2. Institutional Animal Care and Use Committee (IACUC)
+B. Institutional Animal Care and Use Committee

 The IACUC is a research review committee federally mandated by the Animal Welfare Act and the PHS Policy on the Humane Care and Use of Laboratory Animals.
-Through the expertise of the committee members, which comprise faculty, compliance professionals, safety professionals and community members the IACUC is charged with ensuring that all animal welfare issues associated with research across UTSA.
+Through the expertise of the committee members, which include faculty, compliance professionals, safety professionals and community members, the IACUC ensures a high standard of animal welfare in research and educational settings across UTSA.
 The IACUC may also, in consultation with the CSC, set standards for the use of certain hazardous chemicals and pharmaceuticals in animal research to protect both animals and animal handlers.

-3. Institutional Biosafety Committee (IBC)
+C. Institutional Biosafety Committee

-The IBC is mandated to be a review body for oversight of all research activities involving the use of hazardous biological materials and recombinant or synthetic nucleic acids, as required by the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules and the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories (BMBL).
+The IBC is mandated to be a review body for oversight of all research activities involving the use of hazardous biological materials and recombinant or synthetic nucleic acids, as required by the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules and the CDC/NIH